Tax implications of settling Swiss franc loans – what can settlement agreements offer?

 The Polish banking sector is currently facing another major challenge related to Swiss franc issues.
 This time, however, it concerns the tax consequences of settling loans taken out in CHF.
 The problem has arisen as a result of court judgments invalidating loan agreements and in view of settlement agreements concluded between banks and borrowers.
 At the heart of the issue is the right of banks to treat as tax deductible interest, commissions, exchange rate gains and other similar amounts returned as part of settlements with customers.
 To shed some light on these issues, specialists, tax professionals, bankers, regulatory body’s representatives and lawyers, and among them Agata Dziwisz-Moshe, head of our Tax Practice and initiator of the debate on the tax consequences of bank loan settlements, met together to discuss how to resolve this complex situation fairly.

-The expert discussion took place in the welcoming offices of the Polish Press Agency and was attended by Tadeusz Białek, Henryk Walczewski and Piotr Bodył Szymala.
+The expert discussion took place in the welcoming offices of the Polish Press Agency, and was attended by Tadeusz Białek, President of the Polish Bank Association, Henryk Walczewski, judge of the Regional Court in Warsaw and columnist writing about the practice of law, and Dr Piotr Bodył Szymala, attorney at law and member of the ”Monitor Prawa Bankowego“ magazine team.

 Settlement agreements between CHF mortgage borrowers and banks – preferable, faster and cheaper